MBaldo83/StarteriOSMVVM/README.md

 1. To run the prompts to generate code in your project you will edit the `run()` function of `AiderControl.swift`

-Within the `run()` function of `AiderControl.swift` you edit the scripts you want to run each time.
-I have provided some 'builders' to demonstrate the idea.
-For example [runDeckGeneratorViewBuilder](./AIGenerator/Sources/ExampleBuilders/AiderControl+NewViewBuilder.swift).

-It is recommended that you choose the 'dryRun' case in [AiderControl -> var promptPipelineRunner](./AIGenerator/Sources/AiderControl.swift) when first running the project to print without executing the prompt you will be passing to the LLM:
+In [AiderControl.swift](./AIGenerator/Sources/AiderControl.swift), you'll find the `run()` function where different builder scripts are invoked.
+Start by choosing the dryRun configuration to see the prompt printed out without executing it.

 ```swift
 var promptPipelineRunner: PromptPipelineRunner = PromptPipelineRunnerFactory.dryRunPipeline()
 ```

+Within the `run()` function of `AiderControl.swift` you edit the scripts you want to run each time.
+I have provided some 'builders' to demonstrate the idea.
+For example [runDeckGeneratorViewBuilder](./AIGenerator/Sources/ExampleBuilders/AiderControl+NewViewBuilder.swift) provides an extension to AiderControl with a method to create a 'Deck Generator View' - `runDeckGeneratorViewBuilder()`

 2. To run the Generation script from the root of the project run: